w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 # <img src="./img/cs.svg" class="title-icon" /> **Problem**: how do we treat features with different ranges?

-If data values varies widely, in some ML algorithms objective functions will not work properly without normalization.
+If data values vary widely, objective functions will not work properly without normalization in some ML algorithms.

-- For example, many classifiers calculate the distance between two points by the Euclidean distance.
+- For example, many classifiers calculate the distance between two points using the Euclidean distance.
     - $d(p,q)={\sqrt {(p_{1}-q_{1})^{2}+(p_{2}-q_{2})^{2}+\cdots +(p_{n}-q_{n})^{2}}} = \sqrt{\sum_{i=1}^n (p_i - q_i)^2}$
 - If one of the features has a broad range of values, the distance will be governed by this particular feature.